awsdocs/amazon-lumberyard-user-guide/doc_source/component-physx-force-region.md

    1. For **Magnitude**, enter a value such as **20**\.

       Blue arrows appear on the entity that indicate the direction of the force\.
-![\[Direction of the PhysX Force Region.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/physx-force-region-component-local-force.png)
+![\[Direction of the PhysX Force Region.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/physx-force-region-component-local-force.png)

 1. To collide an entity with the force region, create a dynamic entity named *Sphere* and attach the **PhysX Collider** and **PhysX Rigid Body Physics** components\.
 These components enable the entity to interact with other PhysX entities\.

 1. \(Optional\) Add a **Mesh** component and, for **Mesh asset**, select a mesh asset, such as a `primitive_sphere.cgf`\.

 1. Select and drag the **Sphere** entity so that it's above the force region\.
-![\[An entity entering the force region.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/physx-force-region-component-local-force-2.png)
+![\[An entity entering the force region.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/physx-force-region-component-local-force-2.png)

 1. After you create your dynamic entity, press **Ctrl**\+**G** to enter gameplay mode\.
 **Example**

    The sphere falls and collides with the force region\.
 The force region applies force and pushes the sphere in the opposite direction\.
-![\[PhysX Force Region component animation.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/animation-force-region-component.gif)
+![\[PhysX Force Region component animation.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/animation-force-region-component.gif)

 1. To leave gameplay mode, press **Esc**\.
 **Note**
 To display PhysX debug visualizations, see [Debugging PhysX](debugging-physx.md)\.
-For more information about using PhysX components, see [Simulating Physics Behavior with the PhysX System](physx-intro.md)\.
+For more information about using PhysX components, see [Simulating physics behavior with the PhysX system](physx-intro.md)\.